19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Elves.md

 *The Orcs are cursed elves that have lost their beauty and long lives for harsh features and tusks.*

 > ***Krag Strongfist**: The legendary orc apostate of Oroken.
-He lead most orcs away from the [Orcish Pantheon](../../../Resources%20for%20GMs/Mithrinian%20Pantheons/Orcish%20Pantheon.md) to Gaia and founded the great orcish city of Cragstone.*
+In ancient times, he lead most orcs away from the [Orcish Pantheon](../../../Resources%20for%20GMs/Mithrinian%20Pantheons/Orcish%20Pantheon.md) and founded the great orcish city of Cragstone.*

 > ***Morga Bel**: A legendary orc alchemist executed by the Empire after her poisons took out an entire Imperial legion.*